amit010/amit010.github.io/_pages/about.md

 <p style="text-align:justify">
 I started my professional career as a Software Engineer (QA) at <a href="https://www.tigerit.com/">TigerIT Bangladesh Limited</a>.
-During this time, I played a crucial role in enhancing system reliability and performance by identifying essential system requirements and integrating cutting-edge technologies.
+During this time, I worked to enhance system reliability and performance by identifying essential system requirements and integrating cutting-edge technologies.
 My focus included the development and analysis of methodologies for a contact tracing module aimed at mitigating the spread of COVID-19.
 I was also involved in designing and executing comprehensive test plans and developing automation scripts to ensure that software functionalities